 What if we can’t reach an agreement about parenting?

 Many separated parents can sit down together and work out a plan, but there are many who have a hard time agreeing on a plan and need help.
-Parents are not expected to know all the solutions.

 We recommend as a first step that parents each meet with a lawyer to receive independent legal advice about their options.
 In most cases, parents will go to Family Dispute Resolution Mediation to genuinely attempt to resolve the matter by agreement.